-There are 14 NRICH Mathematical resources connected to Art, you may find related items under Cross-curricular Connections.Broad Topics > Cross-curricular Connections > Art
+There are 14 NRICH Mathematical resources connected to Art, you may find related items under Cross-curricular Contexts.Broad Topics > Cross-curricular Contexts > Art

 Make new patterns from simple turning instructions.
 You can have a go using pencil and paper or with a floor robot.

 In abstract and computer generated art, a real object can be represented by a simplified set of lines.
 Can you create a picture using mathematical instructions?

 In this game, try not to colour two adjacent regions the same colour.
 Can you work out a strategy?

 How many different colours would be needed to colour these different patterns on a torus?

 Anamorphic art is used to create intriguing illusions - can you work out how it is done?